2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data-sources/custom/errors.md

 Instead of raising the normal exception, your DataSource can also return an `ErrorStream` which contains more specific information about the problem.
 This greatly helps the developer (and that could be you 😉) figure out what to fix.
 There are three tools at your disposal:

-1. The [DataSource.Error](xref:ToSic.Eav.DataSource.DataSourceErrorHelper) property ([DataSourceErrorHelper](xref:ToSic.Eav.DataSource.DataSourceErrorHelper)) to create error streams
+1. The [Error](xref:ToSic.Eav.DataSource.DataSourceErrorHelper) property ([DataSourceErrorHelper](xref:ToSic.Eav.DataSource.DataSourceErrorHelper)) to create error streams
 1. The [TryGetIn()](xref:ToSic.Eav.DataSource.DataSourceBase.TryGetIn*) helper to get an `In` stream which must be available - or null so you can return an error

 Read the API docs above or check out examples in the 2sxc EAV code base for more guidance.